abhisheksuresh-dev/vehicle-rental-system/README.md

-##🚗 Vehicle Rental System
+## Vehicle Rental System
-A web-based Vehicle Rental System developed using PHP and MySQL.
+-A web-based Vehicle Rental System developed using PHP and MySQL.
 This system allows users to book vehicles online, manage customer bookings, and maintain vehicle availability in a secure and efficient manner.

 ##🛠️ Technologies Used
 PHP